brarharry/elk-stack/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
--Copy the "install-elk.yml" file to "/etc/ansible/".
+- Copy the "install-elk.yml" file to "/etc/ansible/".
--Update the "hosts" file to include the "elk" group, then add the ELK-VM IP and what interpreter it is going to use.
+- Update the "hosts" file to include the "elk" group, then add the ELK-VM IP and what interpreter it is going to use.
--Run the playbook, and navigate to "http://137.116.119.192:5601/app/kibana" to check that the installation worked as expected.
+- Run the playbook, and navigate to "http://137.116.119.192:5601/app/kibana" to check that the installation worked as expected.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.
--To run the Playbook: ansible-playbook /etc/ansible/install-elk.yml
+- To run the Playbook: ansible-playbook /etc/ansible/install-elk.yml